FreeSlave/Quake-Tools/README.md

-Fork of Quake II compiler tools with support for map format 220 used by Jackhammer level editor.
+Fork of Quake compiler tools with support for map format 220 used by Jackhammer level editor.

 Build: